 Because of trade, there will always be arguments as to how and to what extent the official rate of the yuan should be further revalued.
 However, due to a de facto real appreciation of the yuan relative to its neighbor countries in Asia since 1994, the competitiveness of China's exports has been reduced to the point that some production has moved to peripheral countries with cheaper labor.
 It would be therefore very difficult for the Chinese authorities to allow the yuan to revalue considerably higher in the near future.
-Clearly, any evaluation higher would only induce further deflation and reduce the competitiveness of China's exports and the growth of GDP.
+Clearly, any evaluation higher would only induce further deflation, reduce the competitiveness of China's exports and the growth of GDP.
 From a trade perspective, jobs leave not merely because labor is cheaper elsewhere.
 Taxation plays a much greater role in the competitiveness of the production of any country.

-While Western politicians had a field day with China's devaluation of the yuan in August 2015, China's central bank devalued the country's currency on

-Tuesday, August 11, 2015, by about 2% against the U.S. dollar.
+While Western politicians had a field day with China's devaluation of the yuan in August 2015, China's central bank devalued the country's currency creating on Tuesday, August 11th, 2015 by about 2% against the U.S. dollar.
 It was the biggest one-day move since the currency was officially de-pegged from the U.S. dollar in 2005.
 Still, the currency maintained a close relationship with the dollar trading 2% in each direction from a midpoint selected by China.
+On August 11th, 2015, that midpoint went from 6.11 yuan per U.S. dollar to 6.22.